scrumzone/tasktree/README.md

 To use Docker, on Windows, install Docker Desktop.
 On Linux, install the Docker daemon from you package manager.

-You will still need to run `dotnet ef database update` to ensure the database is properly set up.
+You will still need to run `dotnet ef database update` from within the backend container to ensure the database is properly set up.

 ## Running the app